 Essentially, you’re actively putting money in your pocket.

-So if days or weeks pass where your panels aren’t producing enough and you don’t want to use all your stored power, you can source energy from the grid at a discounted rate using your solar credits.
+So if days or weeks pass where your panels aren’t producing enough and you don’t want to use all your stored power, you can source energy from the grid at a discounted rate through your solar credits.

-Solar Better Offset Power Costs
+Solar Better Offsets Power Costs

 [Related: Guide to Federal Solar Panel Incentives]